collective/collective.catalogcleanup/README.rst

   items are kept.
 For other items we accept one object and we give the other objects a new UID.

-- References between objects that no longer exist or are broken, will be removed.

 - A simple report will be printed in the browser.
   It may look like this::